Lord Kalvan of Otherwhen: Plot summary

 Humans on an advanced time-line have discovered "lateral" time dimensions that allow them to travel to "worlds of alternate probability".
 They use it to exploit natural resources from these alternate realities.
 The Paratime Police are tasked to keep the invention of lateral "time travel" secret and to combat abuses.
 Occasionally, objects or people get caught in the paratime "conveyors" and are inadvertently transported to alternate timelines.
-This happens to Corporal Calvin Morrison of the Pennsylvania State Police.

-Morrison ends up in a significantly different version of Pennsylvania.
-Initially confused by the old-growth forest and lack of settlements, Morrison meets some friendly peasants who speak an unknown language.
-When they are attacked by a raiding party armed with flintlock pistols, Morrison is able to fight them off with his police-issue .38 revolver.
+Corporal Calvin Morrison of the Pennsylvania State Police suffers just that fate.
+He meets some friendly peasants who speak an unknown language.
+When they are attacked by a raiding party armed with flintlock pistols, Morrison fights them off with his .38 revolver.
 Reinforcements arrive, but in the confusion, he is wounded by the beautiful young woman leading them.
 While recuperating, he learns the local language.